EQAR/internal-handbook/docs/admin-it.md

 - The Collabora Online application (*New Document*, *New Spreadsheet*, *New Presentation*) is an on-line version of LibreOffice.
 It is not always most performant, but offers a more complete feature set.

-## Internal Website
+### Nextcloud app and sync

-> **Relevant for:** staff, committee members
+> **Relevant for:** staff

-The restricted part of the EQAR website contains information for EQAR staff and committee members, including links to meeting documents.

-Login at: <https://www.eqar.eu/login/> (with your EQAR username/email and your EQAR password)
+EQAR staff can install the Nextcloud client app from the Managed Software Center and have selected folders from Nextcloud synchronised with a folder on their local disk.
+All EQAR laptops are configured to keep a local copy of the *EQAR documents* folder.
+This allows working on files with a locally installed applications and also offline, for example.

+All changes made on your laptop are propagated to the file server and all other laptops immediately when on-line, or the next time you are connected to the internet and the VPN.
+Therefore, please mind the following:

+* Files deleted (even if only moved to trash on your own computer) are irrevocably deleted from the server and other computers.

+* When you move files, they are actually deleted and newly copied.
+That is, when you move a whole folder structure, with many subfolder and files in it, this causes a lot of traffic and calls for trouble.
+Thus, make sure to think of folder structures carefully from the very beginning, so that no large number of files need to be moved later on.

+* Avoid opening and editing files concurrently with other users.
+While Nextcloud can detect two users changing having changed a file during an offline period (and then keeps both versions), this is not perfect and doesn't work if two people have the same file open while on-line; the latest to save will overwrite the other's changees.
+If several users need to work on one document simultaneously, use Collabora Online or the plain text editor of NextCloud with preference.

+* To avoid excessive traffic, do not place very large files in *EQAR documents* but use the *EQAR media* folder instead.

 ## VPN

 > **Relevant for:** staff

-Some services are restricted and accessible only from EQAR's own network.
-Office computers are always connected to the EQAR network; the same applies to the `eqar_staff` WiFi available at the office.

-To access those services while travelling or when at home, you need to be connected to the Virtual Private Network (VPN).
-The VPN establishes a secure, encrypted connection (called a tunnel) between your device and the EQAR network, so that all further connections to devices on the EQAR network are as secure as if you were connected physically to the office network.
+Some services are restricted and accessible only from EQAR's Virtual Private Network (VPN).
+The VPN establishes a secure, encrypted connection (called a tunnel) between your device and the EQAR network, so that all further connections to other devices on the EQAR network are secure.

 The VPN solution used by EQAR is [WireGuard](https://www.wireguard.com/).
-The `EQAR-VPN` connection is pre-configured on your laptop.
+The `EQAR-VPN` connection is pre-configured on your laptop and phone.
 It includes a personal cryptographic key that gives access to the network.
 If your device was stolen or someone gained unauthorized access to it, the key will be removed from the list of authorised keys and you receive a new key.

 The software should be started automatically when you log in and can be configured to connect automatically when an internet link is available.
 You should leave WireGuard connected at all times.